 Systemic Enzyme Therapy

 We discussed earlier the benefits of the enzyme protease in Women’s Best Friend.
 Protease is in a class of pancreatic enzymes.
-Pancreatic enzymes are in part of a larger group of enzymes called systemic enzymes.
-Systemic enzymes may be helpful in reducing the size of uterine fibroids, healing and preventing scar tissue damage from existing uterine fibroids, promote healthy circulation and detoxification of tissues, while reducing pain and inflammation.
+Pancreatic enzymes are a part of a larger group of enzymes called systemic enzymes.
+Systemic enzymes may be helpful in reducing the size of uterine fibroids, healing and preventing scar tissue damage from existing uterine fibroids, promoting healthy circulation and detoxification of tissues, while reducing pain and inflammation.
 Learn more about the benefits of Systemic Enzyme Therapy here…

 Uterine fibroids are hormone dependent.
 Fibroid tissue is hypersensitive to estrogen, but does not have the capacity to regulate estrogen response, this is why they can grow to become quite large.
-Because they are responsive and may develop due to exposure to estrogen, both from our own estrogen and from human-made chemicals it is vital to reduce excess estrogen and support healthy progesterone levels to balance out unopposed estrogen.
+Because they are responsive and may develop due to exposure to estrogen, both from our own estrogen and from human-made chemicals, it is vital to reduce excess estrogen and support healthy progesterone levels to balance out unopposed estrogen.
 It is also vital to promote healthy circulation and detoxification of the tissues in the uterus, work to manage pain if present and to reduce heavy or mid-cycle menstrual bleeding due to fibroids.
 The overall goal is to support a healthy normal functioning uterus for a lifetime!